BettinaSDe/frontend-nanodegree-feedreader/README.md

 A test that ensures the menu element is hidden by default.
 A test that ensures the menu changes visibility when the menu icon is clicked.
 Two expectations: does the menu display when clicked and does it hide when clicked again?
 A test that ensures when the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container.
-A test that ensures that the .entry-links start with "http://" or with "https://" A test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
+A test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.